These are the best Protein Shakes you’ll find on the internet! Theyโre super healthy and are so easy to make with just a few ingredients.

 Ingredients for protein shakes

-- Protein powder – I like using whey protein powder, but you can use any milk-based protein powder of your choice.
+- Protein powder – I use whey protein, but any milk-based protein will do.

-- Fruit – try adding in some frozen berries, frozen pineapple or a mashed banana.
+- Fruit – add frozen berries, pineapple or banana to sweeten your shake.

 How to make a protein shake